Krakovets: History

 The first record mentioning the settlement dates from 1320.
 In 1425 the town received Magdeburg rights and in 1520 the status as town was confirmed.
 In 1590 Aleksander Ostrogski built the Krakowiec castle.
 The town became property of the Cetner, Potocki and Lubomirski families and remained a small strategic outpost protecting the core territories of Crown of the Kingdom of Poland and its capital Kraków from invasions of the Khazar Khaganate, Varangians, Pechenegs, Golden Horde, Nogais, Ottoman Empire, Tatars, Cossacks, Grand Duchy of Moscow and their successors.

 Until the Partitions of Poland in 1772 Krakowiec was part of the Przemyśl Land of the Ruthenian Voivodeship, part of Lesser Poland Province in the Crown of the Kingdom of Poland of the Polish–Lithuanian Commonwealth.
 During Partitions of Poland the town became part of Galicia in the Austro-Hungarian Empire.

 In 1923 Krakowiec returned to Poland, but shortly after in 1939, according to the Molotov–Ribbentrop Pact, Krakowiec became victim of genocide, ethnocide and other crimes and atrocities detailed by Gestapo–NKVD conferences, e.g. the Massacres of Poles in Volhynia and Eastern Galicia performed by Ukrainians and after the establishment of District of Galicia in 1941 The Holocaust (Shoah) of the Jews.
 After World War II, Krakowiec became part of Ukrainian Soviet Socialist Republic, part of the Soviet Union and was since known as Krakovets.
 In 1991, Krakovets became part of independent Ukraine.

+Until 26 January 2024, Krakovets was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Krakovets became a rural settlement.

 Changing nationalities

-In the Polish–Lithuanian Commonwealth and also between 1772 and 1918, under Austrian rule, and continuing under Polish rule until the Second World War, the inhabitants of Krakowiec were a multi-national and multi-cultural mix of ethnic Ukrainians and sub-Ukrainian groups like Boykos and Lemkos, Poles, Byelorussians, Lithuanians, Silesians, Armenians, Lipka Tatars, Germans and Ashkenazi Jews.
-In the era of the decline of multi-national empires and the rise of nation states, the Poles were deported or killed, the Jews were slaughtered en masse, and as a result of genocide, deportations, and ultimately the rise of nation states, Krakovets became an exclusively Ukrainian town.
+In the Polish–Lithuanian Commonwealth and also between 1772 and 1918, under Austrian rule, and continuing under Polish rule until the Second World War, the inhabitants of Krakowiec were a multinational and multicultural mix of ethnic Ukrainians (including Boykos and Lemkos), Poles, Belarusians, Lithuanians, Silesians, Armenians, Lipka Tatars, Germans and Ashkenazi Jews.
+As a result of World War 2, Soviet invasion, and the Holocaust, Poles were deported or killed, Jews were murdered, and Krakovets became an exclusively Ukrainian town.
 In 1945 the remaining Polish survivors were deported, mainly to Silesia (Bytom, Brzeg, Wrocław, Legnica...).